California Psalms

 “Homer” records a layer of impressions associated with the scope and timelessness of classical epics.

-asks — do not intrude – Compare with “when he stops intruding” (4).
+asks — do not intrude Compare with “by no longer intruding” (4).

-speaks of more than blindness…garrison morale – Behind such phrases lies a range of specific critique of cultural and political mores.
+takes more than being blind . . . common-barracks morals Behind such phrases lies a range of specific critique of cultural and political mores.

 9

-Typically for the Psalms, the somewhat ironic title image of “Freeway” equates phenomena considered natural with those customarily regarded as soulless — perhaps unfoundedly.
+Typically for the Psalms, the mildly ironic title image of “Freeway” equates phenomena considered natural with those customarily regarded as soulless — perhaps unfoundedly.

 10